Joseph Clark Grew II

 Birth Date: 12/20/1939

-Joseph Clark Grew II was born in Lawrence, New York on December 20, 1939.
+Joseph Clark Grew II was born in New York City on December 20, 1939.
 His namesake was his great uncle, Joseph Clark Grew, a United States ambassador who served in Turkey, Switzerland, Denmark, and was ambassador to Tokyo at the time of the attack on Pearl Harbor in 1941.
 Ambassador Grew twice served as the under secretary of state, overseeing the establishment of the Foreign Service.
 The younger Grew graduated from St. Mark’s School in Southborough, Massachusetts in 1958, and then attended Harvard College, where he graduated in 1962.
 His career in the navy began in 1962.

 Grew commanded USS Constitution from June 28, 1965 to April 28, 1967.
 The ship was on display in Boston during this time.